EigenPro/EigenPro/README.md

 ### 1. CIFAR5M Extracted Features on single GPU

 We used extracted features from the pretrained 'mobilenet-2' network available in the timm library.
-The benchmarks processed the full 5 million samples of CIFAR5M with d=512 for one epoch/iteration for all versions of EigenPro and FALKON.
+The benchmarks processed the full 5 million samples of CIFAR5M with d = 512 for one epoch/iteration for all versions of EigenPro and FALKON.
 All of these experiments were run on a single A100 GPU.
 The maximum RAM we had access to was 1.2TB, which was not sufficient for FALKON with 1M centers.

 <div align="center">